 The work submitted for assessment by our students is varied and incorporates conference presentations, business plans, online portfolios, reflections on practice, running workshops, technique assessments and performance skills and making assessments.

-Facilities for dance students will include three new dance studios, a theatre, and video filming and editing equipment.
+Dance facilities at our newly enhanced Cardiff Campus include three new dance studios, a theatre, and video filming and editing equipment.
 The course will also be using arts venues in the city for the development of work.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.